AI-generated

 • Substantive Issues:

-• Whether evident premeditation was present as a qualifying circumstance.
+• Whether the qualifying circumstance of evident premeditation was proven.

-• Whether the aggravating circumstance of dwelling under Article 14(5) of the Revised Penal Code should be appreciated.
+• Whether the aggravating circumstance of dwelling was properly appreciated.

 Ruling